[20K] Vile History

 Addendum by Albert Lamm:

 Garbled distress calls were sent by the Horizon on general frequencies after that final recording was made.
-It seems that at least one of their gatecrashers surved the trip.
+We surmise that the mutated life-forms were not killed upon exposure to the vacuum but went into some kind of suspended animation, reviving when they were aboard the Horizon.

-The Horizon was subsequently destroyed, apparently by Saim-Hann eldar – the weapon signatures fit distortion beams used by eldar starships and the Saim Hann are known to be hostile and aggressive to other species.
-The Pan-Pacific Treaty have sent envoys to Saim-Hann Craftworlds in the Corona and Dentus systems, hoping to be referred up the chain to whoever is in charge of the eldar military.
+The Horizon was subsequently destroyed, apparently by Saim-Hann eldar.
+Weapon signatures detected by our investigative team fit the profile of distortion beams used by eldar starships.
+The Pan-Pacific Treaty have already sent envoys to Saim-Hann Craftworlds in the Corona and Dentus systems, hoping to be referred up the chain to whoever is in charge of the eldar military, seeking an explanation why they destroyed the ship rather than rescuing the survivors, if any.